- What is Surrogacy?

 - Preparing yourself emotionally for the changes that will follow after the birth of your baby, such as waking up at night, change in social life, sharing responsibilities with your partner etc.

 - Making arrangements to welcome your baby into the house.
-You may do up your baby’s room, buy stroller, crib, clothes and other essentials for your baby.
+You may do up your baby’s room, buy a stroller, crib, clothes and other essentials for your baby.

 - Reading about parenting and childcare.